High-calorie plant-based food does exist – and it goes beyond oil, sugar, and avocados.

 Calories: 245 calories, 35 pieces

-Have them sliced, have them whole, they are good both ways.
+Have almonds sliced, have them whole, they are good both ways.
+Similar to cashews, they can be a grab-and-go high-calorie snack.

 Calories: 235 calories, 1 medium